 These companies’ pay-for-delete policies can apply to your account whether you negotiate a settlement, set up a payment plan or pay in full.
 However, because there are some differences in each of the companies’ policies, it’s important to understand the specifics for the one you may be dealing with.

 Like other large debt buyers and collectors, MCM is generally willing to negotiate a settlement – either for less than the full value of the debt, or through the establishment of a payment plan.
-However, they set themselves apart from their competitors in October 2017 when they began offering a “grace period” during which they do not report newly acquired accounts to the credit bureaus.
+However, the company set itself apart from their competitors in October 2017 when they began offering a “grace period” during which they do not report newly acquired accounts to the credit bureaus.

 For example, PRA does not offer a grace period like MCM.
 Instead, PRA may work with you to negotiate a settlement or payment plan, but once your account is paid, PRA will contact the credit bureaus to request that the account be removed from your reports, regardless of the age of the debt.
 According to the company website, PRA contacts the credit bureaus about 30 days after your final payment posts.